 An enterprise-wide, inclusive learning strategy

 The learning strategy was enterprise-wide and inclusive by design.
-Every employee, whether an individual contributor, people manager, leadership pipeline, new joiner, or experienced professional, was considered a target learner.
+“I believe everybody is a target learner because everybody has a right to learning and future-ready skills,” Anjali said.
+Every employee, whether an individual contributor, a people manager, a member of the leadership pipeline, a new joiner, or an experienced professional, was considered a target learner.
 This ensured consistency in mindset, capability and ways of working across levels and functions.

 However, intent to learn wasn’t the issue.
+“Despite strong intent to learn, we identified barriers around time constraints, an event-driven approach to learning and content overwhelm,” Anjali shared.
 As Anjali pinpointed, time constraints and competing business priorities, an event-driven perception of learning rather than a habit-driven approach, and overwhelm from abundant content were the main barriers, and addressing them became central to learning design and delivery.

 The power of partnership and co-design